Malignant transformation

 Malignant transformation is the process by which cells acquire the properties of cancer.
 This may occur as a primary process in normal tissue, or secondarily as malignant degeneration of a previously existing benign tumor.

-Causes
+Causes of cancer

 There are many causes of primary malignant transformation, or tumorigenesis.
 Most human cancers in the United States are caused by external factors, and these factors are largely avoidable.
 These factors were summarized by Doll and Peto in 1981, and were still considered to be valid in 2015.
 These factors are listed in the table.